HydraFacial Gentle Skin: Benefits, Risks & Results

 This one is a hard pass.
 Applying a HydraFacial to sunburnt skin or any area with open sores, cuts, or active rashes is a definite no-go.
 Your skin is already working overtime to heal, and its protective barrier is compromised.
 The exfoliation, suction, and active serums used in the treatment would be painful and could introduce bacteria, leading to potential infection and scarring.
 Always allow your skin to heal completely before scheduling any kind of facial.
 Give that sunburn or lesion the time it needs to fully recover first.

-If You’re Pregnant or Breastfeeding
+A Note for Pregnant or Breastfeeding Moms

 When you’re pregnant or breastfeeding, it’s always smart to be extra cautious about what you put on and in your body.
 Some of the ingredients in HydraFacial serums, like salicylic acid, are generally not recommended for use during pregnancy.
 Since there isn’t enough research to confirm the effects these ingredients might have, the standard medical advice is to play it safe and avoid them.
 We always prioritize the health of you and your baby, so we recommend postponing your HydraFacial until after you’ve finished breastfeeding.

-If You Have Known Allergies to Key Ingredients
+If You Have Specific Ingredient Allergies

 An allergic reaction is the last thing you want from a relaxing facial.
 The serums used in a HydraFacial contain a blend of potent ingredients, and it’s possible to be allergic to some of them.
 For example, some formulas contain ingredients derived from shellfish or use salicylic acid, which can cause a reaction in people with an aspirin allergy.
 This is why your pre-treatment consultation is so important.
 Be sure to tell your provider about any known allergies so they can confirm the treatment is safe for you.